splunk/public-o11y-docs/sp-oncall/spoc-integrations/new-twilio.rst

 - A Twilio account
 - Splunk On-Call Versions: Getting Started, Growth, or Enterprise
 - At this time, trial Twilio accounts require all phone numbers the integration might end up calling.
 Follow the phone number verification process for all Splunk On-Call VictorOps users' phone numbers.
-See :new-page:`https://support.twilio.com/hc/en-us/articles/223180048-Adding-a-Verified-Phone-Number-or-Caller-ID-with-Twilio`.
+Search "How to Add and Remove a Verified Phone Number or Caller ID with Twilio" in Twilio documentation.
 To see how this integration works before verifying numbers or purchasing a Twilio phone number, contact Splunk On-Call Support.

 Twilio integration overview
 ===============================